CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 ## Usage

-There are several ways to use the `r-env-singularity` module on Puhti:
+There are several ways to use the `r-env-singularity` module on Puhti-rhel7:

-* Non-interactive batch jobs without limits on the reserved computing resources (other than those applying to Puhti in general).
+* Non-interactive batch jobs without limits on the reserved computing resources (other than those applying to Puhti-rhel7 in general).
 Use this option for analyses that take longer or require a lot of memory.
 * [Interactive jobs on a compute node](../../computing/running/interactive-usage/), using either the R console or RStudio Server.
 Use this option for preparing your code and for smaller analyses.
 Interactive jobs may use limited resources.
 * Interactively on the login node, using the R console.
 Use this option only for moving data, checking package availability and installing packages.
-Puhti login nodes are [not intended for heavy computing](../../computing/overview/#usage-policy).
+Puhti-rhel7 login nodes are [not intended for heavy computing](../../computing/overview/#usage-policy).

 #### Interactive use on a compute node

 ***Starting a shell session on the interactive partition***

-To use R interactively on Puhti compute nodes, open a shell session on the `interactive` partition using the `sinteractive` command.
+To use R interactively on Puhti-rhel7 compute nodes, open a shell session on the `interactive` partition using the `sinteractive` command.
 As an example, the command below would launch a session with 4 GB of memory and 10 GB of local scratch space.

 ```bash
 sinteractive --account <project> --mem 4000 --tmp 10